/

 Another bogey on 17 followed.
 And there I stood on the 18th tee, flummoxed but philosophical, beaten but bullish, and definitely not wanting this to end.
 Ever.
 Savour every shot now.
 If the gap between of trees on the 18th hole at Augusta National isn’t narrow enough – the tee shot is all uphill.

 One more deep breath.
 I gave this one plenty, a slight cut down the corridor to follow the shape of the hole.
 My approach pulled up just short and I was able to enjoy the walk up the (severe) hill to the 18th green, savouring the sympathetic applause from the packed galleries of patrons (or at least that’s how it played out in my head).
-I took one last look behind me to appreciate the giant scoreboard that towered above this part of the course – the champion’s name firmly in top spot – and now more than ever I was able to marvel at the magic of the pros – especially around the greens.
-But I failed to get up and down for the grandstand finish – appropriately my final action at Augusta.
+I took one last look behind me to appreciate the giant scoreboard which towered above me – the champion’s name firmly in top spot – and now more than ever I was able to marvel at the magic of the pros – especially around the greens.
+I failed to get up and down for the grandstand finish: appropriately my final action at Augusta.
 It all added up to 94 shots.
 The most I’d taken in a round of golf since I was 12.
 But today at least, the score was just a small part of the story.

 Phone Number: +1 (706) 667 6000